 Our main office is in Bethesda, Md right off of Wisconsin Ave.
-We also hold classes in D.C. and Glen Echo.
+We also hold classes in DC, Arlington, and Glen Echo.
 To view all of the venue information including directions, click here.

 Hill Center: There is no parking lot, but limited metered street parking is available around the building.

 Glen Echo: A free parking lot for Glen Echo Park is located just off MacArthur Boulevard on Oxford Road, across from the Glen Echo Shopping Center.